brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 - `chunk_on` (or whatever), which takes a unary projection

 And we think that it's nice that all of these algorithms have the same root.
 There *are* other algorithms that produces ranges of ranges, but they either exclude some elements (`split`) or repeat some elements (`slide`).

+Additionally, just recently, range-v3 just added a [`views::chunk_by`](https://github.com/ericniebler/range-v3/pull/1648) that does exactly as suggested here (comparing consecutive elements, as opposed to range-v3 preexisting `views::group_by` which compares against the first in group).

 ## Monadic binds